 Choosing materials for us is about making responsible decisions.
 When we’re not able to use renewable resources, we aim for recycled or recyclable ones.
 In all that we create, we strive to keep prices low and quality high.
 But it’s not just about the materials.
 It’s about the people, production, and transportation too.
 And, there’s always room for improvement.
 By working with others and challenging ourselves, our goal is to secure long-term access to sustainable raw materials and change the way the industry works.
 Keep reading for a closer look at some of the materials in our products.

 We love working with cotton.
 It’s natural and renewable material that breathes well.
 And because it absorbs moisture, our cotton textiles are suitable even in the warmest of climates.
-Yet, we’re uncomfortable with the fact that conventional cotton production can have a negative environmental impact, and may be harmful for cotton farmers and their families.

 Since 2015, all cotton in our products comes from more sustainable sources.
 “More sustainable” means improved cotton production for people and the environment by minimising the use of pesticides and fertilisers.
 It’s about securing better water management and developing cultivation practices.